Hendrix-CS/csci151/labs/javafx.md

 ### Step 8.4 - Your Choice

-Make one more alteration to the AnimationDemo project of your choice.
+Make one more alteration to the AnimationDemo project, of your choice.

 ## What to Hand In